 A dive bar with salt and grit.
 North Austin is known for a lot of great dive bars, but this place has a warm, unpretentious attitude that keeps the uppity riff raff away.

 Are you looking to close out your evening atop a bar stool with an ice cold mug of Lone Star watching locals shoot pool?
 Since 1951, Deep Eddy’s been in the same spot just a skip away from downtown, and it’s never too crowded.
 It’s the kind of place where you feel right at home right away.
 And when you get hungry, stumble across the road to Magnolia’s - they’ll be ready and waiting for you at all times (literally - they’re open 24/7).

-One of the newer bars on this list, Kitty Kohens is a very cool spot with a patio scene built around a (sadly unusable) miniature pool.
+Kitty Cohen’s is a very cool spot with a patio scene built around a (sadly unusable) miniature pool.
 If you’re under 35, have at least one tattoo sleeve (or are attracted those who do), and/or you just moved here from Brooklyn, then this is a great place to start your evening on the East Side before plotting your next move.

 This is where you go when you are kind of serious about that new person - but not enough to go somewhere that doesn’t serve booze.
 In addition to the big indoor/outdoor main space that’s always filled with people (but somehow not ever cramped), there’s a secret mezcal bar on the second floor.
 The alcohol selection up there is enough to fool your date into thinking you’re incredibly worldly at least for a little while longer.

 When you just need to dance, you go to Barbarella.
 To be clear: Barbarella isn’t a music venue.
 It’s the place you go to comfortably bump and grind in a worry-free environment.
 It stays open a little after most other bars close - so slam that last call down and stumble over to embarrass yourself on the dance floor before you call it a night.